3ZadeSSG/FAQs-Bertelsmann-Challenge-AI-2019-20/README.md

-# FAQs
+# FAQs Bertelsmann Tech Scholarship Challenge Course - AI Track
-FAQs in Slack channel of Udacity's PyTorch Scholarship Challenge.
+FAQs in Slack channel of Udacity's Bertelsmann Tech Scholarship Challenge Course - AI Track

 # Why we have created this repo?
 All the channels of our Slack community are constantly buzzing with great questions and amazing solutions.
 These solutions can be in the form of lucid explanations from our peers or references to some awesome resources.
 But due to a limitation in free plan of Slack, we can search upto last 10K messages.
 Due to this, we are loosing the efforts of our peers and all the  resources.
 To prevent this loss of invaluable resources, we have created this repo where we would be regularly adding frequently asked questions and the possible solutions shared by our peers in the Slack channels.
 Also, this repo would help newer students of this course as they would find solutions to most of the common problems at a single place.
 We hope to make this repo useful for not only the students of pytorch scholarship challenge but also for future students of Bertelsmann Challenge Program, just like this repo was also forked from Udacity's PyTorch Scholarship Challenge.